 RV Rentals in Curry Hammock State Park

 Transportation in Curry Hammock State Park

 Curry Hammock State Park is situated one mile from the Overseas Highway, to the north of Marathon.
-The park is easily accessible from both sides of U.S Route 1.
-Drive 11 miles to the west of Long Key and Curry Hammock’s entrance appears on the view.
+The park is easily accessible from both sides of US-1.
+Drive 11 miles to the west of Long Key and Curry Hammock’s entrance appears in the view.
 The park sits halfway between Key Largo and Key West.
-From Key Largo, it takes not more than an hour to reach the park via the Overseas Highway and U.S 1 Street.
+From Key Largo, it takes less than an hour to reach the park via the Overseas Highway and US-1.

 Campgrounds and parking in Curry Hammock State Park

 Campsites in Curry Hammock State Park

 The park provides 28 beach campsites that are well-equipped with water and electric hookups, a picnic table, and charcoal grill.
 Sewer hookups are not available, but an ADA-compliant restroom provides composting toilets along with solar-powered showers.
 A dump station is also located within the campground.
 The campsites are situated on an exotic location with the Atlantic Ocean exhibiting its splendor in the backdrop.
 The campground is conveniently positioned at a location far away from the highway to avoid noise pollution and serve a serene environment.